Key Takeaways

 Trauma doesn’t directly cause schizophrenia but can increase risk in genetically vulnerable teens.
 Chronic stress may affect brain development and stress responses, but many trauma survivors never develop schizophrenia, and some affected teens have no trauma history.

-What’s the difference between bipolar disorder and schizophrenia in adolescents?
+What is the difference between schizophrenia and bipolar in teens?

-Bipolar disorder involves episodic mood disturbances with normal functioning between episodes, while schizophrenia affects thought, perception, and social functioning persistently.
+Schizophrenia affects thought, perception, and social functioning persistently, while bipolar disorder involves episodic mood disturbances with normal functioning between episodes.
 Psychotic symptoms in schizophrenia can occur independently of mood and are often more unusual or bizarre.

 Can therapy help my teen if schizophrenia is suspected?

 Absolutely.
 Evidence-based therapies such as CBT, family therapy, and skill-building interventions can improve coping, reduce distressing symptoms, and support social and academic functioning.
-At Mission Prep, we combine these proven approaches with personalized care in a supportive, teen-focused environment to help adolescents process early symptoms and build lasting resilience.
+At Mission Prep Healthcare, we combine these proven approaches with personalized care in a supportive, teen-focused environment to help adolescents process early symptoms and build lasting resilience.